 - Evaluate requirements, problems, and solutions to determine their operational feasibilities.

-- Develop documentation, layouts, diagrams, flowcharts, and clear codes.
+- Develop documentation, layouts, diagrams, flowcharts, and clear code.

 - Design systems specifications, programming, and standards for installation solutions.